Flare576/sync-multiple-google-calendars/docs/MERGE_CALENDARS_TOGETHER.md

 1. Acquire your ClientID an TenantID
   - Click "Overview" on the subpanel
   - Copy your "Application (client) ID" and "Directory (tenant) ID"
+1. Update the Google Apps Script
-1. Fill out the "CALENDERS_TO_MERGE" section, using "microsoft" for the `provider`
+  - Fill out the "CALENDERS_TO_MERGE" section, using "microsoft" for the `provider`
+  - Click the "+" next to the Library button on the left and enter `1B7FSrk5Zi6L1rSxxTDgDEUsPzlukDsi4KGuTMorsTQHhGBzBkMun4iDF`
+       > Note: this the [Google OAuth Library]
+  - Click Lookup, then click "Add" (Default version/Identifiers are fine!)
 1. Select "ShowAuthorizationURLS" from the "Run" dropdown
 1. Open provided URL(s) in another browser window
   - Click your email address or login